“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 Connectivity in Malawi

-1 GB weekly is 2,500 Kwatcha with AirTel, we both had problems with our AirTel cards but anyone else was fine.
+1 GB weekly is 2,500 Kwatcha with AirTel; we both had problems with our AirTel cards, but anyone else was fine.
 Network coverage is pretty good.
-It is now available a TNM unlimited data, it is called Pamtsetse, 6000 kwacha weekly, 1000 daily.
+TNM unlimited data is now available: Pamtsetse, 6000 kwacha weekly, 1000 daily.

 Climate and best times to visit Malawi

-Malawi is a subtropical country laying on the Southern hemisphere.
-Winter (June, July, August) is very dry and moderately cooler.
+Malawi is a subtropical country located in the Southern Hemisphere.
+Winter (June, July, and August) is very dry and moderately cooler.
 At high altitudes, it can get very chilly at night.

-Westerly wind blow throughout June and July, sometimes strong enough to make the usually calm waters of the lake quite dangerous to cross.
+Westerly wind blows throughout June and July, sometimes strong enough to make the usually calm waters of the lake quite dangerous to cross.
 Winds usually calm down in late August.

-Summer is the wet and hot season, the rains are heavy, especially in January, February, and March but it still rains throughout spring until May.
-The wet season though is a great period to visit Malawi, which is lush and verdant during these times of the year.
-It’s pretty hot and humid down the lake though.
+Summer is the wet and hot season, the rains are heavy, especially in January, February, and March, but it still rains throughout spring until May.

 Overall, there’s no best time to visit Malawi, it really depends on your preferences, it’s beautiful all year round.
-Cycling Malawi though, is definitely more convenient in winter though, because of the better road conditions and milder temperatures.
+Cycling in Malawi, though, is definitely more convenient in winter because of the better road conditions and milder temperatures.

 Places to Visit in Malawi